Iwahig Prison and Penal Farm: American territorial period

-Major John R. White, Philippine Constabulary, became superintendent in Sept.
+Major John R. White, of the Philippine Constabulary, became superintendent in Sept.
 1906.
 Forbes directed White to establish a "form of self-government in the colony."
 Under White's rule, the mortality rate due to disease dropped, as the land was drained and sanitation improved.
 Barracks, an administration building and parade ground were built, while cash crops and coconut trees were planted.
 The work squads were controlled with a system consisting of a foreman and assistant foremen.
 By the time he departed in Sept.
 1908, White stated the 500 convicts lived under "moral constraints" and "interior discipline maintained without guards."
 Carroll H. Lamb took over as superintendent, and during his 3 year tenure, self-government was established.
 In 1909, Justice of the Peace Courts and a Court of Last Resort were established, and by 1910, the top class of colonists could elect minor officials, police and petty officers.
-By 1911, with a population over 1000, Forbes stated "the colonists were allowed to govern themselves – elect their own president and council, or legislature, from among the men who by good conduct and industry had earned promotion to the highest grades."
+By 1911, with a population over 1,000, Forbes stated "the colonists were allowed to govern themselves – elect their own president and council, or legislature, from among the men who by good conduct and industry had earned promotion to the highest grades."

 The Philippine Commission of the United States government passed Act No. 1723 in 1907, classifying the settlement as a penal institution.
 Prison escape attempts were an initial problem the colony experienced during its first 2 year, including 33 escapees on 20 Sept.
 1905.
 Yet, through White's efforts, the settlement became a successful colony.
 Vocational activities included farming, fishing, forestry, and carpentry, from which the prisoners were free to choose.

 Japanese occupation

 Pedro Paje was the Iwahig Penal Colony Superintendent during the Japanese occupation.
-The colony had about 1700 prisoners and 45 guards and employees during WWII.
+The colony had about 1,700 prisoners and 45 guards and employees during WWII.
 At the same time, Paje led a secret Palawan Underground Force, which established communications with Palawan's guerrilla network, supplying them with food and medicine.
 Paje also kept tabs on the American POWs being held in Puerto Princesa.
 President Manuel Quezon had authorized Paje use of the prison colony inmates to carry out acts of sabotage and intelligence against the Japanese.
-As cover, Paje played the role of Japanese collaborator.
+As cover, Paje played the role of a Japanese collaborator.